ue4plugins/VlcMedia/README.md

 - ~~Mac~~
 - Windows

 **IMPORTANT**: Please note that this repository contains pre-compiled binaries for libvlc and its plug-ins, which are licensed under LGPL.
 This means that you cannot create monolithic builds of your game without violating LGPL, the UE4 EULA or both.
-The libvlc libraries must remain dynamic libraries that are bound at run-time - static linking is not allowed.
+The libvlc libraries must remain dynamic libraries that are bound at run-time - static linking is not allowed - and the licensing related files in */ThirdParty/vlc* must be retained.

 This also means that this plug-in cannot work on platforms that do not support dynamically linked libraries (i.e. iOS, HTML5) or do not currently implement support for it (i.e. Android, XboxOne).